open-sky-dev/opensky-remotes/README.md

 - `fields(path: string)` - Returns `onblur` and `oninput` handlers for a field path
 - `issues(path: string)` - Returns validation issues for a field path
 - `allIssues()` - Returns all validation issues
+- `addIssue(path: string, issue: string)` - Adds a custom validation error to a field
 - `reset()` - Clears all validation issues
 - `validateAll()` - Validates all registered fields (with server)
 - `updateIssues()` - Updates issues for all registered fields (populates from issues)